fsn1995/GeoResource-Collection/README.md

 - Humanitarian Data
     * [ACLED](https://www.acleddata.com/)The Armed Conflict Location & Event Data Project
     * [HDX](https://data.humdata.org/) Humanitarian Data Exchange
+- Accessibilities to city centers
+    * Published in 2018, a paper in Nature named "A global map of travel time to cities to access inequalities in accessibility in 2015" (DOI: 10.1038/nature25181), showed a map counting how long would it take, at any place on the earth, to the nearest city center.
+    * This data is also availabe in Google Earth Engine.

 # Useful tools/software
 ### 3.1 Google Earth Engine